What to Do After a Construction Zone Accident?

 - If you are a construction zone worker.
 If you are a construction zone worker, you should be able to file for workers’ compensation benefits if your employer is insured.
 You may also be able to receive compensation through a personal injury claim, filed with the assistance of New Orleans personal injury attorneys.

 - If you are a driver or passenger.
 Construction zone accidents often place multiple drivers at fault because of chain reaction collisions.
 The construction company may also be at fault for failure to make road conditions as safe and clear as possible.
-In a construction zone accident and another driver(s) and/or the construction company are at fault for the accident?
+In a construction zone accident and other driver(s) and/or the construction company at fault for the accident?
 Contact New Orleans personal injury attorneys as soon as possible afterward for help with your case.